- What are 5-Alpha Reductase Inhibitors?

 In such a case, it is important to take note that certain natural remedies have shown potential as therapies for use in patients with BPH.

 When it comes to looking for a natural remedy to treat the enlarged prostate, research must be first conducted on the specific ingredients that have been clinically proven to yield effective results.

 Some of the natural remedies that have shown potential at treating enlarged prostate and the additional symptoms related to the urinary tract include:

-- Saw Palmetto: One of the most popular natural remedies that are suggested for men with BPH would be Saw Palmetto extract.
+- Saw Palmetto: One of the most popular natural remedies for enlarged prostate would be Saw Palmetto extract.
 This medicine is made from the fruit that grows on a palm tree.
 There are chemicals in the plant that may reduce inflammation and also block the specific hormones that are linked to the condition.